GCSE calculator: options, features and best models in 2025

 Data functionality

-Analysis and understanding of data is an area where GCSE maths students need to display deeper comprehension at exam time.
-Knowing how to use a scientific calculator opens up opportunities for them to investigate topics such as standard deviation, regression and quartiles.
+Analysis and understanding of data is an area where GCSE maths students need to demonstrate deeper comprehension during exams.
+Knowing how to use a scientific calculator opens up opportunities for them to explore topics such as standard deviation, regression and quartiles.

-This is an example of how using more advanced features on their calculator can introduce students to new types of mathematics and encourage them to make connections between them.
-Those who want to continue studying maths beyond Key Stage 4 will benefit from this way of thinking at A-level.
+This is an example of how more advanced features on their calculator can introduce students to new types of mathematics and encourage them to make connections between them.
+Those who want to continue studying maths beyond GCSE will benefit from this way of thinking at A-level.

 How do calculators help students in GCSE exams?

-Calculators can provide valuable support to students sitting GCSE mathematics exams, particularly when it comes to maximising time efficiency and providing reassurance that they’re working along the right lines.
+Knowing how to use a GCSE calculator efficiently can be a big help to students sitting maths exams, particularly when it comes to making the best use of their time and gaining reassurance that they’re working along the right lines.

 Preparing to succeed